Sheep and Wool Units

 Fundamentals of Sheep and Wool Production (WOOL300)

-This unit provides a detailed introduction to the Australian sheep and wool industry and production systems.
+This unit provides an introduction to the Australian sheep and wool industry and production systems.
 It outlines the factors affecting the production of sheep meat and wool, and considerations the producer needs to take into account including nutrition, genetics and environment.
 It also outlines the marketing systems for wool, and the importance of meeting consumer demands for the sustainability of the industry.

 There is no intensive school for this unit.